orlo/security-page/docs/privacy_and_data_protection.md

 vetted and have worked for us for a substantial amount of time.
 If you would like to find out more about our security and infrastructure please see our public [Security & Compliance Page](./index.html)

-### As a data processor, how do we handle request made by End-Users?
+### As a data processor, how do we handle requests made by End-Users?

 If Orlo receives a data subject request from a Subscriber’s End-User (i.e., a user of the Services to whom a Subscriber has provided our Services), Orlo is the Processor, and Orlo will, to the extent that applicable legislation does not prohibit Orlo from doing so, promptly inform the End-User to contact our Subscriber (i.e. the Controller) directly about any request relating to his/her Personal Data such as access or deletion.
-Orlo will not further respond to a data subject request without Subscriber’s prior consent.
+Orlo will not further respond to a data subject request without the Subscriber’s prior consent.

 ### Does Orlo need access to your systems?